FAQ about Sexual Respect

 Do I ever have to directly interact with the other party?

 No, you will never be expected to speak to the other person involved in the process.
 During the investigation process, you will each participate separately in the process.

 Am I allowed to know who the other person’s support person is?

 No, and they do not have a right to know who you choose as a support person.
 The College works to protect the privacy of each party.

 What role does the Title IX Coordinator play in my adjudication process?

 The Title IX Coordinator oversees all Title IX cases.
-The Title IX Coordinator does not play an active role in adjudication other than to consult with the external adjudicator and deputy coordinator for conduct (Dean of Students), as needed.
+The Title IX Coordinator does not play an active role in adjudication other than to consult with the external adjudicator and Senior Official, as needed.
 The primary role of the Title IX Coordinator is to ensure that your rights are met under Title IX and that you have access to the resources and remedies available to you.

 Who will know that I’m going through a conduct case?

 The need-to-know includes all people whose responsibilities and jobs are directly related to giving you the resources that you need.
-The Title IX Coordinator will communicate with these individuals on your behalf to implement the needed accommodations and remedies.
+The Title IX Coordinator will communicate with these individuals on your behalf and with your permission to implement the needed measures.
 Here are a few examples:

 - If you need to move your room, then the Director of Residence Life and your RLC will need to know in order to make that change, but they won’t know the details of your case.